Code-yWilliams/Code-yWilliams/README.md

 - 💙 I think the web is the coolest thing ever.

-- 📫 You can reach me at cody@codywilliams.dev
+- 📫 I'm looking for opportunities.
+You can reach me at cody@codywilliams.dev